-Since the number of annotated blood vessel pixels is $P=TP+FN$, the recall metric quantifies the fraction of blood vessel pixels that were successfully identified by the algorithm.
+Since the number of annotated blood vessel pixels is $P=TP+FN$, the recall metric quantifies the fraction of blood vessel pixels that are successfully identified by the algorithm.

-The LSRecall is defined in a similar way to the usual recall metric.
+The LSRecall is defined using a similar calculation to the usual recall metric.
 Given the LVS index of all vessel pixels, a threshold value $t$ is defined, and only pixels having an LVS index equal to or smaller than the threshold are considered.
 This defines a binary image containing challenging vessel pixels that can be used in a usual recall calculation.
 We represent as $G_t$ the set of such pixels.
-Notice that $G_t$ is a subset of $G$.
+It is important to note that $G_t$ is a subset of $G$.
 Then, the respective metrics are calculated as

 The respective recall metric can be defined as